anna-dor-plumsail/documents-docs/source/flow/how-tos/create-html-from-template.rst

 Create HTML document from template
 ==================================

-This article demonstrates how to generate HTML document from template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to generate HTML document from a template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.

 Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../../getting-started/use-from-flow.html>`_.

-In this article we will generate HTML invoice based on some data.
+In this article, we will generate HTML invoice based on some data.
 This is how our final HTML file looks:

 .. image:: ../../_static/img/flow/how-tos/html-and-pdf-result.png
-   :alt: Result html file
+   :alt: Result HTML file

 Our template and result document have to be stored somewhere.
 Microsoft Flow has a lot of connectors for different systems.
 Here are just a few of them: